-Dr. Wang Bo, Angela is an Assistant Professor at SUTD since September 2020.
+Dr. Wang Bo, Angela is an Assistant Professor at SUTD and a Principal Investigator at SUTD AI Centre since September 2020.
 Her research interests span various aspects of energy-efficient computing systems, architecture and circuit design, including on-device artificial intelligence, neuromorphic computing, biomedical wearables and ultra-low voltage memories.
-Her research work was featured by The Straits Times in 2020 and filed as a Singapore patent.
+Particularly, her research work on biomedical wearables was featured by The Straits Times in 2020.
+She authored and co-authored many papers in prestigious journals and conferences, including JSSC, TCAS-I, TVLSI, MEJ, A-SSCC, MobiSys, DATE, etc. She has served as a reviewer for journals and conferences such as TCAS-I, TVLSI, TCAS-II, ICCAD and ISCAS.
+Since 2021, she has also served as an editorial board member of JCSC.
+She is a TPC member of APCCAS 2022.
 She was the recipient of IEEE Circuits & Systems Seoul Chapter Award in 2014.

 Dr. Wang received her Ph.D. degree from Nanyang Technological University in 2015.
-Prior to joining SUTD, she was a research fellow with the Department of Computer Science at National University of Singapore.
+Prior to joining SUTD, she was a research fellow, working with Prof. Peh Li-Shiuan (IEEE Fellow) at the National University of Singapore from 2016 to 2020.
+Before that, she was a staff engineer at MediaTek Singapore.
 She is an IEEE senior member.

 - “Shenjing: A low power reconfigurable neuromorphic accelerator with partial-sum and spike networks-on-chip”, by B. Wang, J. Zhou, W. Wong and L. Peh.
 Design, Automation and Test in Europe Conference, Mar.
 2020.